Exercise 2 - Deployments¶

 Solution:

-.
-The same would happen if the application in the container of the Pod
+The ReplicaSet of the Deployment automatically creates a new Pod.
+The same would happen if the application in the container of the Pod crashed or terminated.
+Check the 'Events' again to see what happend.

-Scale a Deployment
+Scale a Deployment¶

 - Scale the

-of the application to achieve a redundant and stable setup by clicking on the up arrow at . - Wait until both
+Deploymentto have anotherPodof the application to achieve a redundant and stable setup by clicking on the up arrow at . - Wait until both

-are running and inspect agin the 'Events' .
+Podsare running and inspect agin the 'Events' .

 Important